Doukkala

-Doukkala (دكالة, ⵉⴷⵓⴽⴰⵍⵏ) is a natural region of Morocco made of fertile plains and forests.
+Doukkala (دكالة) is a natural region of Morocco made of fertile plains and forests.
 Nowadays it is part of the Casablanca-Settat administrative region.

 It is a plain stretching from the Atlantic Ocean south of Sidi Rahal Chatai up to some 50 km further southward and the same distance eastward.

 The main urban centers are Sidi Smail, Sidi Bennour, Had Ouled Frej, and Zemamra.
 Sidi Bennour is the fastest developing center of the four.

 It is mainly an agricultural region, with few tourist attractions.